Local points on twists of $X(p)$ with applications: The case of good reduction

 As above, there is a positive density of primes $q \nmid p \ell \Delta_\ell$ such that $\Frob_q$ acts on~$F/\Q$ as~$\sigma$, that is, $(-1/q)=1$, $(p/q)=-1$; by quadratic reciprocity this yields $q \equiv 1 \pmod 4$ and $(p/q)=(q/p) = -1$; finally, since $\Delta_\ell = - s^2$, we have $(\Delta_\ell/q) = (-1/q) = 1$ as desired.
 Again, we did not use assumptions (2)--(4) here.

 If assumption (2) holds, then case (iii) does not occur, and the result follows, so we can assume that both (1) and (2) do not hold.
-If (3) holds, the conclusion follows from Theorem~\ref{thm:abelian}, and if (4) holds it follows from Proposition~\ref{good}. \end{proof} \begin{remark} We briefly note why case~(iii) in the previous proof cannot give rise to a point on $\Xp(\Q_\ell)$ coming from isogenies, as in the other cases.
-Suppose the conditions in (iii) hold, that is $p \equiv 3 \pmod{4}$ and $-p\Delta_\ell = s^2$.
-The latter gives $p \mid \Delta_\ell$.
-If $E/\Q_\ell$ admits a $q$-isogeny for $q \nmid \ell \Delta_\ell$, then $q \neq p$, $(\Delta_\ell /q)= 1$ by Proposition~\ref{good}.
-Hence,
+If (3) holds the result follows from Lemma~\ref{good} and Corollary~\ref{cor:isogeny}. \end{proof} Let $\ell$ be a prime of good reduction and recall that we denote by $\oE$ the reduction of a minimal model of $E/\Q_\ell$.
+We next show that $\Xp(\Q_\ell)$ is empty if and only if $X^-_{\oE}(p)(\F_\ell)$ is empty.
+Then we classify the points on $\Xp(\F_\ell)$ using the properties of $\End(E/\F_\ell)$.